sooswastaken/incremental_game/README.md

-# incremental_game
+# Incremental Game
-A incremental that I decided to make in javascript for now
+A incremental that I decided to make in javascript (for now)